philipnickel/02613_HPC_project/README.md

 A key optimization in our CUDA implementation is how we handle convergence testing.
 Unlike the CPU implementations that check convergence after every iteration, we:

-1. Compute residuals less frequently (every `interval` iterations) to reduce costly host-device transfers
+1. Compute residuals less frequently (every `interval` iterations) to reduce host-device transfers
-2. Use the algebraic residual (the norm of the discrete Laplacian) rather than the maximum point-wise difference between iterations
+2. Use the algebraic residual (the norm of the discrete Laplacian)
-3. Only transfer the solution back to the host when performing convergence checks

-The need to use algebraic residuals stem from the fact that maximum point-wise differences between iterations requires one to have the intermediate solutions from every iteration.
-This would require transfering solutions to the cpu every iteration.
+The need to use algebraic residuals stems from the fact that maximum point-wise differences between iterations requires one to have the intermediate solutions from every iteration.
+This would require transferring solutions to the CPU every iteration.
 To be able to only do the convergence check every x iterations we need a different measure of convergence.
-The algebraic residual requires only information from the current iteration which enables us to only check for convergence occacionally.
+The algebraic residual requires only information from the current iteration which enables us to only check for convergence occasionally.
 In our implementation we perform a check every 500 iterations.
-The algebraic residual based tolerance has been chose by computing the residual during iterations from our referance solution.
+The algebraic residual based tolerance has been chosen by computing the residual during iterations from our reference solution.
+We chose a tolerance ensuring we get at least as good of a solution as obtained by using the solution change as convergence-criteria.

 This approach was critical for performance, as profiling (in task 10) showed that device-to-host transfers can consume up to 98% of execution time in naive GPU implementations.
 By reducing these transfers, we achieve much better utilization of the GPU's computational capabilities.

 <div style="text-align: center;">
   <img src="Sanity_Plots/Jacobi_CUDA.png" width="300">
-  <p>The CUDA implementation demonstrates residuals from a Method of Manufactured Solutions (MMS) problem following the expected convergence pattern.
-The plot confirms that the parallel GPU implementation maintains solution accuracy and convergence to the manufactured solution despite the architectural differences in computation.</p>
+  <p>Convergence of solver implementation.</p>
 </div>

 - b)    Run and time the new solution for a small subset of floorplans.
 How does the performance compare to the reference?